jamesstidard/love-ecs/README.md

 ```

 ### Component Definition
-Love ECS comes with no Components, that's on you to define (with an exception
+Rune ECS comes with no Components, that's on you to define (with an exception
 for a special `ecs.Components.Parent`, covered later).
 A Component should take
 a form of a function that returns a table of its attributes.

 One of these attributes must be a unique `name` of the Component,
-Love ECS uses this to identify Components on a Entity.
+Rune ECS uses this to identify Components on a Entity.
 Systems will also
 use this name to register what Component they interact with.

 For example, lets define some Components you might define to capture some on-screen boxes: